We found 8 providers with an interest in gastrointestinal problems and who accept Humana ChoiceCare Network near Oak Lawn, IL.

 All Interests: Lung Problems, Esophageal Cancer, Cancer, Hiatal Hernia

-Dr. Paul Gordon specializes in cardiac surgery and thoracic surgery.
-Dr. Gordon's clinical interests encompass esophageal cancer, lung cancer, and coronary artery disease.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-He accepts Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), as well as other insurance carriers.
+Dr. Paul Gordon's medical specialty is cardiac surgery and thoracic surgery.
+Dr. Gordon has received a 4.0 out of 5 star rating by his patients.
+Areas of expertise for Dr. Gordon include esophageal cancer, lung cancer, and coronary artery disease.
+He takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA).
 He studied medicine at Southern Illinois University School of Medicine and the University of Virginia School of Medicine.
-His residency was performed at a hospital affiliated with Southern Illinois University and a hospital affiliated with Northwestern University.
-Dr. Gordon has received the following distinction: Chicago Super Doctors.
-His hospital/clinic affiliations include Adventist Hinsdale Hospital, Palos Community Hospital, and Little Company of Mary Health Providers Network.
-Dr. Gordon welcomes new patients.
+For his professional training, Dr. Gordon completed residency programs at a hospital affiliated with Southern Illinois University and a hospital affiliated with Northwestern University.
+He has received the following distinction: Chicago Super Doctors.
+His professional affiliations include Adventist Hinsdale Hospital, Palos Community Hospital, and Little Company of Mary Health Providers Network.
+He is open to new patients.

 Relevant Interests: , esophageal cancer